Hofele-Design

-HOFELE-Design GmbHis a specialist German tuning company for Mercedes-Benz.
+HOFELE-Design GmbH is a specialist German tuning company for Mercedes-Benz.
 HOFELE-Design is recognised by SAE International as a vehicle manufacturer and has been awarded a Worldwide Manufacturers Identification (WMI) code by the Kraftfahrt-Bundesamt (KBA).

 History

 Founded in 1983 and is now located in Sindelfingen, Germany.
 HOFELE-Design GmbH was appointed by Mercedes-Benz AG as a contractual partner for the ‘tuning’ of Mercedes-Benz passenger cars in 2018.

 Operations

 HOFELE-Design through is tuning contract with Mercedes-Benz AG supply and modify the complete range of Mercedes-Benz passenger cars.